sirius-cc-wu/mcp-mdspec/README.md

 The server's behavior can be customized by setting environment variables.

-- **`NOTES_DIR`**: Specifies the root directory for all note-related operations.
-If this variable is not set, the server will default to using the "notes" directory.
-Both the `list_notes` and `read_note` tools will resolve file and directory paths relative to this base path.
+- **`SPECS_DIR`**: Specifies the root directory for all spec-related operations.
+If this variable is not set, the server will default to using the "specs" directory.
+Both the `list_specs` and `read_spec` tools will resolve file and directory paths relative to this base path.

 For advanced configuration, you can modify the `src/config.py` file, but using environment variables is the recommended approach.